 - The OAR API shows the properties of each resource of a job.
 You can retrieve the properties of your reserved disks, such as disk or diskpath:

-- The Grid'5000 API in version sid also provide some details about disk reservations under the "disks" key of the status and jobs APIs:
+- The Grid'5000 API also provide some details about disk reservations under the "disks" key of the status and jobs APIs:

 Show disks once connected on the machines